Associate in Science | SC Program: AS.1490

 Units 3

-Advisory: WELD 170 with a grade of C or higher, or equal trade welding experience.
+Advisory: A grade of C or higher in WELD 170 or entry-level trade experience.

-This is a course to advance arc welding skills with emphasis on vertical and overhead welding.
-Course activities prepare the student for weld certification and advanced arc welding classes using the SMAW process.
-A portion of this course may be offered in a distance education format.
+A course to advance arc welding skills with emphasis on vertical and overhead welding.
+Course activities prepare the student for weld certification and advanced arc welding classes.
+Weld symbols, aluminum arc and cast iron welding are covered in this course.

 Apply Now